 - writing internet press releases (see PR.com)

-- creating a Craigslist ad for your book and renewing it as often as Craigslist allows (usually 2 weeks to a month)
+- creating a Craigslist ad for your book and renewing it as often as Craigslist allows (usually four times a month)

 A very popular form of Internet publicity that is beneficial for many authors is a blog book tour.
 A blog book tour is very much like a traditional book tour, except the visits are all virtual.
 Instead of going from bookstore to bookstore, the author goes from blog to blog.